 Rank 2: Easy mixers but with a few quirks (e.g., shyness, deafness, blindness, geriatric, basic medical needs, dislike of a breed, etc.).

-Rank 3: Good to mix but have minor social behaviours that require particular planning for buddies and yards. (eg. Humping, herding, nipping, high medical needs etc)
+Rank 3: Good to mix but has minor social behaviours that require particular planning for buddies and yards. (eg. Humping, herding, nipping, high medical needs etc)

-Rank 4: High-maintenance, loveable and engaging characters who might possess characteristics that their friends might dislike, and this takes extra resources and time to manage.
+Rank 4: High-maintenance, lovable and engaging characters who might possess characteristics that their friends might dislike, and this takes extra resources and time to manage.
 They might:

 • Shout obscenities at their neighbours – non-stop.